shrinerb/shrine/README.md

 This allows Shrine to retain uploaded files in case of validation errors, and handle [direct uploads], via the hidden form field.

-The ORM plugin that we loaded will upload the attachment to permanent storage (`:store`) when the record is saved, and delete the attachment when record is destroyed:
+The ORM plugin that we loaded adds appropriate callbacks, so when record is saved the attachment is uploaded to permanent storge (`:store`), and when record is destroyed the attachment is destroyed as well:

 ```rb
 photo.image = File.open("waterfall.jpg")